Day 1 You'll See:

 St. Louis Cathedral - Welcome to the famous St. Louis Cathedral, or more formally the Cathedral-Basilica of Saint Louis, King of France (1794).
 This Roman Catholic structure is one of the oldest U.S. cathedrals still in use and provides members of its faith, local daily spectators, and wandering travelers from afar with some of the most absolutely stunning architecture in the city.
 This establishment houses the current Archdiocese of New Orleans as well as some seriously stunning Renaissance architecture, Spanish Colonial architecture, and design features exclusive only to grand spired 1700s style churches like this one.
 This minor basilica, or cathedral, will amaze your group with the beauty of its stained glass, painted ceilings, and more.
 The St. Louis Cathedral’s famous triple steeples will beckon you into the onsite Convent Museum, where you can learn about the history of this church, the holy sacraments, and the development of local NOLA Roman Catholic faith!

 Steamboat Natchez Cruise - Get ready to end your night the perfect New Orleans way, with a Dinner Jazz Cruise aboard New Orleans Steamboat Company’s own Steamboat Natchez.
 This locally owned and operated steamboat company is considered to be the last authentic steamboat on the mighty Mississippi and recently celebrated its 40th anniversary.
 The expansive history of this steam engine runs along the same course as the history of the city and Mississippi River, literally!
-Learn about how this line of boats have been through a comparably placid antebellum era, turbulent Civil War time, and even the laid-back "Gay Nineties" in NOLA (that's 1890s).
-New Orleans Steamboat Company offers a Dinner Jazz and Daytime Jazz cruise daily year round and does so in the style of an authentic steamboat from the past.
-Visit the museum quality steam engine room, enjoy live jazz as well as a cruise wide Calliope concert, and even opt in for some of the most delicious and savory creole dishes on the Mississippi.
+Learn about how this line of boats has been through a comparably placid antebellum era, turbulent Civil Wartime, and even the laid-back "Gay Nineties" in NOLA (that's 1890s).
+New Orleans Steamboat Company offers a Dinner Jazz and Daytime Jazz cruise daily year-round and does so in the style of an authentic steamboat from the past.
+Visit the museum quality steam engine room, enjoy live jazz as well as a cruise wide Calliope concert, and even opt-in for some of the most delicious and savory creole dishes on the Mississippi.

 Mardi Gras World - Next stop Mardi Gras World, the only place in New Orleans where you and your entire student group can go any time of the year and still experience, and fully enjoy, the true Mardi Gras experience (minus anything above a PG rating of course).
 This highly popular tourist attraction allows guests to tour a working warehouse where mega floats are made, a family-friendly, entertaining, and educational way to see first hand the work and planning put into this grand event.
 You will tour the massive building studio, get the history of this tradition, and hopefully walk away with a much better understanding of the real Mardi Gras.
 Witness NOLA culture at its finest as you see up close and personal how the artists make the mega floats that can hold up to 200 people, fiber optics, and laser lights, for over 40 parades a year.

 Oak Alley Plantation - Your last New Orleans stop is a truly essential one, the iconic and over-the-top photogenic site of Oak Alley Plantation.
 Technically located in the town of Vacherie, this stunningly Southern historic plantation home sits on 25 historic acres, each acre filled with stories of history and romance, tragedy and triumph.
-There is so much history and culture to be explored on these grounds, not to mention the outstanding home architecture and gorgeous 300 year old live oak trees lining the pathway to and from the home.
-Enjoy the views from the quaint, casual, onsite cafe that serves specials in traditional Southern style, with entrees like Cajun po boys and virgin specialty cocktails, such as the site special mint julep.
+There are so much history and culture to be explored on these grounds, not to mention the outstanding home architecture and gorgeous 300-year-old live oak trees lining the pathway to and from the home.
+Enjoy the views from the quaint, casual, onsite cafe that serves specials in traditional Southern-style, with entrees like Cajun po' boys and virgin specialty cocktails, such as the site special mint julep.
 What a great way to fuel up and cool off!
-Your group will have the chance to either choose a self-guided stroll around the property with their own interactive maps, living the legacies themselves, or opting for a guided tour!
+Your group will have the chance to either choose a self-guided stroll around the property with their own interactive maps, living the legacies themselves or opting for a guided tour!